turingschool/lesson_plans/ruby_04-apis_and_scalability/object_oriented_javascript.markdown

 * Prototypes don't distinguish between their own methods and the methods provided to their children (i.e. class methods vs. instance methods).

+__Zen Contemplation:__

+Javascript's object model is similar to what Ruby's would be if there were no metaclasses (aka anonymous superclasses aka eigenclasses).

 ### Prototype Chains

 As in most OO languages, prototypes actually form a "chain" stretching